 Here at Balls.ie, we've sifted through the countless TV series on the world's biggest streaming website to find ten of the best series on Irish Netflix right now.

 It's hard to imagine life without Netflix and having a vast catalogue of movies and TV shows at your fingertips.
-There's something for everyone on Netflix.
-But at the same time, your time is precious.
+There's certainly something for everyone on Netflix.
+That being said, your time is precious.
 You don't want to waste it.
 You want to maximise your time by watching the right series.
 That's why we made this list.

-There are a number of series that aren't on the list that are too obvious, such as Breaking Bad.
+There are certain series that aren't on the list that are too obvious or, it's assumed, you've seen already, such as Breaking Bad.
+If not, get on it.
 There are also a few that didn't make the cut but certainly deserve an honourable mention like The Witcher and Better Call Saul.

 Happy Netflix viewing - you can't go wrong with any of these!